EfentakisM/deej_discord/README.md

+#What is this fork?

+this fork is a work in progress that aims to create a Button Macro System for the Deej device and use those as simple keypresses for applications to catch (example Deafen and Mute on discord)
+The macro is working, the functionality is there, Just needs to iron out the process of binding macro buttons into the code

 # deej

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.